MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/service-operations.md

 :::image type="content" source="media/service-overview-livesite.png" alt-text="Visual showing the live site incident process handling lifecycle.":::

-In the first phase, which is the **service monitoring** phase, the development and operations (DevOps) team works with engineers, program managers, and the Senior Leadership Team to define Service Level Indicators (SLIs) and Service Level Objectives (SLOs) for both major scenarios and minor scenarios.
+In the first phase, which is the **service monitoring** phase, the development and operations (DevOps) team works with engineers, program managers, and the senior leadership team to define service level indicators (SLIs) and service level objectives (SLOs) for both major and minor scenarios.
 These objectives apply to different metrics of the service, including scenario/component reliability, scenario/component performance (latency), and resource consumption.
-The live site team and product team then craft alerts that monitor Service Level Indicators (SLIs) against agreed upon targets.
+The live site team and product team then craft alerts that monitor SLIs against agreed-upon targets.
 When violations are detected, an alert is triggered for investigation.

 In the second phase, which is the **incident response** phase, processes are structured to facilitate the following results: